-'Clerics get lost!': Iran protests rage on over plane disaster
+Iran protesters take to the streets in third day of demos over plane

 Videos posted late on Sunday recorded gunshots in the vicinity of protests in Tehran’s Azadi Square.
 Wounded were being carried and security personnel could be seen running with rifles.
 Other posts showed riot police hitting protesters with batons as people nearby shouted “Don’t beat them!”

-“Death to the dictator,” footage circulating on social media showed protesters shouting, directing their fury directly at Ayatollah Ali Khamenei, Iran’s supreme leader since 1989.
+“Death to the dictator,” footage circulating on social media showed protesters shouting, directing their fury at Supreme Leader Ayatollah Ali Khamenei and the system of clerical rule.

+“They killed our elites and replaced them with clerics,” demonstrators chanted at a protest outside a university on Monday, an apparent reference to Iranian students returning to studies in Canada who were among those killed on the flight.

 Reuters could not independently authenticate the footage.
 State-affiliated media reported the protests on Saturday and Sunday in Tehran and other cities, without giving such details.